ladorabl/udacity_data_analyst_nd/Project2/soccer_notes.md

 - s17
 # Which players had the most penalties
 - s18
+# what kinds of penalties are there, and their counts
+## foulcommit and card columns
+- s19
 # What teams improved the most over the time period?
 # what team attributes lead to the most victories?
 # Which league has the best teams?